getoutofmyyard/wan_magic/README.md

 # wan_magic
-This is a complex WAN topology that I put together over a weekend.
-I hope that it may serve as a useful guideline for certain types of configurations in Cisco IOS.
+This is a fun WAN topology that I put together over a weekend.
+I hope that it serves as a useful guideline for certain types of configurations in Cisco IOS.

 The goal here was to develop a "difficult" network to deal with - one that involves as many moving parts as possible - as a